-4.30.250 Sellers with a physical presence in the taxing jurisdiction.

-(a) Sellers with a physical presence in a Taxing Jurisdiction and no remote or internet-based sales shall report, remit, and comply with standards, including audit authority, of the Taxing

-Jurisdiction.

-(b) Sellers with a physical presence in a Taxing Jurisdiction that also have remote or internetbased sales where the Point of Delivery is in a different Taxing Jurisdictions shall (i) report and remit the remote or internet sales to the Commission; and ii) report and remit the in-store sales to the Taxing Jurisdiction.

-(c) Sellers with a physical presence in a Taxing Jurisdiction that also have remote or internetbased sales where the Point of Delivery is in the same Taxing Jurisdictions shall report and remit those remote sales to the Taxing Jurisdiction.

-(d) Sellers and marketplace facilitators that do not have a physical presence in a Taxing Jurisdiction must report and remit all remote sales to the Commission.

-(e) For all purchases the tax rate added to the sale price shall be as provided in the Taxing Jurisdiction's sales tax code, based on point of delivery.

-(f) A marketplace facilitator is considered the remote seller for each sale facilitated through its marketplace and shall collect, report, and remit sales tax to the Commission.
-A marketplace facilitator is not considered to be the remote seller for each sale or rental of lodging facilitated through its marketplace, wherein the seller is considered to have a physical presence in the Taxing Jurisdiction.

-4.30.260 Remittance of Tax; Remote Seller Held Harmless.

-(a) Any remote seller or marketplace facilitator that collects and remits sales tax to the Commission as provided by law may use an electronic database of state addresses that is certified by the Commission pursuant to subsection (C) of this section to determine the jurisdictions to which tax is owed.
+Ch.
+4.30 Uniform A Alaska Remote Seller Sales Tax Saint Paul City Code of Ordinances Page 25 of 27 4.30.
+250270 Reserved.
+Sellers with a physical presence in the taxing jurisdiction. (a) Sellers with a physical presence in a taxing jurisdiction and no remote or Internet-based sales shall report, remit, and comply with standards, including audit authority, of the taxing jurisdiction.
+Formatted: Indent: Left: 0", Space Before: 34.15 pt, After: 0 pt (b) Sellers with a physical presence in a taxing jurisdiction that also have remote or Internet-based sales- where the point of delivery is in a different taxing jurisdiction shall (i) report and remit the remote or Internet sales to the Commission; and (ii) report and remit the in-store sales to the taxing jurisdiction.
+Formatted: Indent: Left: 0", Space After: 0 pt (c) Sellers with a physical presence in a taxing jurisdiction that also have remote or Internet-based sales- where the point of delivery is in the same taxing jurisdiction shall report and remit those- remote sales to the taxing jurisdiction. (d) Sellers and 1 marketplace facilitators that do not have a physical presence in a taxing jurisdiction must- report and remit all remote sales to the Commission. (e) For all purcl nases the tax rate added to the sale price shall be as provided in the taxing jurisdiction's sales- tax code, based on point of delivery. (f) A marketpla ce facilitator is considered the remote seller for each sale facilitated through its marketplace and shall collect, report, and remit sales tax to the Commission.
+A marketplace facilitator is- not considered to be the remote seller for each sale or rental of lodging facilitated through its marketplace, wherein the seller is considered to have a physical presence in the taxing- jurisdiction.
+[Ord.
+20-03 § 2 (Att.), 2020.]
+4.30.
+260280 Remittance of tax - Remote seller held harmless. • seller or marketplace facilitator that collects and remits sales tax to the Commission as may use an electronic database of state addresses that is certified by the Commission pursuant to subsection (c) of this section to determine the member jurisdictions to which tax is owed.

+(11660-000-00699713;1) The Saint Paul City Code of Ordinances is current through Ordinance 20-04, and legislation passed t...

-(b) Any remote seller or marketplace facilitator that uses the data contained in an electronic database certified by the Commission pursuant to subsection (C) of this section to determine the jurisdictions to which tax is owed shall be held harmless for any tax, charge, or fee liability to any taxing jurisdiction that otherwise would be due solely as a result of an error or omission in the database.
+(b) Any remote seller or marketplace facilitator that uses the data contained in an electronic database certified by the Commission pursuant to subsection (c) of this section to determine the jurisdictions to which tax is owed shall be held harmless for any tax, charge, or fee liability to any taxing-member jurisdiction that otherwise would be due solely as a result of an error or omission in the database.